metreeca/java/docs/tutorials/consuming-jsonld-apis.md

 }
 ```

-Note that collection descriptions are omitted from faceted search results.
+Note that container descriptions are omitted from faceted search results.

 ## Sorting and Pagination